 The Pros and Cons of Freelancing

 Freelancing is appealing because of the flexibility and the freedom to build your own schedule and work remotely.
 Many of us have also seen the glamorous lives of digital nomads on social media—those who travel the world and use their income from freelancing to pay for it.
-But those influencers don’t always dive into the tough parts.
-Let’s walk through all of it.
+But those influencers don't always dive into the tough parts of the freelancer vs employee debate.
+Let's walk through all of it.

 Managing Your Own Business